-We do not consider the details of future commitments if these details can only be found in CDP responses, and are not published in accessible public documentation.
+We do not consider the details of future commitments if these details can only be found in CDP responses and have not been published in accessible public documentation.
 This is in line with the aforementioned position that we do not consider that there is any accountable commitment associated with any targets or plans that are not made public.